-Research Plastinates: Some of the above mentioned situations will occur when plastinates are prepared with a clear scientific focus.
-If the goal of plastinating tissue slices is the investigation and documentation of a specific anatomical detail, the result could be a rather large number of similar specimens all visualising the requested detail in a perfect way but taking no special care of other critera like the surface and egdes of the specimen, allowing more gas and debris inclusions and maybe even grinding artefacts in areas that are not in the focus of the investigation.
+Many plastinates are being prepared with a scientific focus on investigating and documenting anatomical structures.
+If the goal is a specific anatomical detail, such a project might result in a number of specimens all visualising the requested detail in a perfect way but taking minor care of other critera like the surface and egdes of the specimen, allowing slightly more gas and debris inclusions and maybe even grinding artefacts in areas that are not in the focus of the investigation.
 After the documentation of the visible details these plastinate are kept in stock and can be offered as outlet plastinates.

 What can I expect from an outlet offer?